hosom/bro-ja3/README.md

-# bro-ja3
+# JA3 for Bro

-ja3 ssl fingerprinting for bro
+This module adds support for JA3 ssl fingerprinting for Bro IDS.